elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not "to", abort with "I think that there semi-colon is misplaced._" and the original rider; exit.`
+`If the rider's token is not "to", abort with "I think that there semi-colon is misplaced." and the original rider; exit.`

 `Put the original rider's token's first into the routine's routine body's first.`